Currency Press

 • Additional information

-Rona Munro’s vividly imagined trilogy brings to life three generations of Stewart kings who ruled Scotland in the tumultuous fifteenth century.
+Rona Munro’s vividly imagined historical cycle brings to life three generations of Stewart kings who ruled Scotland in the tumultuous fifteenth century.

 James I: The Key Will Keep the Lock explores the complex character of the colourful Stewart King – poet, lover and law-maker.